PlanetPolly/beautiful-jekyll/_posts/2018-07-17-some-interesting-softwares.md

 ### Only keep one for the funtion.
 And another problem would come up if two softwares have the same function.
 Now you need to carefully think about your habit and make the choice: delete one or assign seperate part for each one.
 Otherwise it'll take time for you to determine which one when opening a file.
 Take it easy.
 No one enforce you to avoid all the overlapping.

-Everyone can find a software, but you can find the software.
+<i>Everyone can find a software, but you can find the software</i>.